 MA (Wales), PhD (Glasgow)

-Adrian Quinn joined Leeds in 2011 from the University of Liverpool where he was made an honorary member for life of the Liverpool Guild of Students, the Guild’s highest award, in recognition of his teaching.
-He currently leads the modules Multimedia Journalism and Broadcast Journalism Ethics at level two and Journalism Theory & Research and Multimedia Journalism.
+Adrian joined Leeds in 2011 from the University of Liverpool where he was made an honorary member for life of the Liverpool Guild of Students, the Guild’s highest award, in recognition of his teaching.
+He currently leads the undergraduate modules Introduction to Journalism and Journalism Ethics.
+At master’s level, Adrian leads Journalism Theory & Research and Multimedia Journalism.
 He has been nominated three times at the Leeds Partnership Awards.